Novicell/frontend-packages/packages/vue/breadcrumb/README.md

 {
   url: string // Relative route or absolute link
   title: string // The text to display when hovering over the link
-  text: string" // The text to display on the link
+  text: string // The text to display on the link
 }
 ```